juxor/afaq/markdown/append2.md

 Earth**, p.
 341]

-It seems that black flags did not appear in Russia until the founding of the **Chernoe Znamia** (**_"black banner"_**) movement in 1905\.
+It seems that black flags did not appear in Russia until the founding of the **Chernoe Znamia** (**_"black banner"_**) movement in 1905.
 With the defeat of that year's revolution, anarchism went underground again.
 The Black Flag, like anarchism in general, re-emerged during the 1917 revolution.
 Anarchists in Petrograd took part in the February demonstrations which brought down Tsarism carrying black flags with _"Down with authority and capitalism!"_ on them.
-As part of their activity, anarchists organised armed detachments in most towns and cities called _"Black Guards"_ to defend themselves against counter-revolutionary attempts by the provisional government.
+As part of their activity, anarchists organised armed detachments in most towns and cities called _"Black Guards"_ to defend themselves against counter- revolutionary attempts by the provisional government.
 As noted above, the Makhnovists fought Bolshevik and White dictatorship under Black Flags.
 On a more dreary note, February 1921 saw the end of black flags in Soviet Russia.
 That month saw Peter Kropotkin's funeral take place in Moscow.
 Twenty thousand people marched in his honour, carrying black banners that read: _"Where there is authority there is no freedom."_ [Paul Avrich, **The Russian Anarchists**,